Dr. Chandana Dissanayake

 MPhil (English) University of Kelaniya

 Educated at Royal College, Colombo, Chandana Dissanayake entered the University of Colombo as an Arts Undergraduate.
 He graduated with an Honours Degree in English and proceeded to read for an MPhil in English at the University of Kelaniya, which he successfully gained.
-This was the first Degree of MPhil in English awarded in the history of the University of Kelaniya and the second such in the history of all universities in Sri Lanka.
+This was the first Degree of MPhil in English awarded in the history of the University of Kelaniya and the second in the history of all universities in Sri Lanka.
+The Sabaragamuwa University of Sri Lanka awarded his PhD for his research on the ethnographic writing of Dr. R.L.
+Spittel, the first comprehensive academic study on this writer.

 Royal Asiatic Society of Sri Lanka (RASSL) - Life member